rachfop/runpod-docs/docs/serverless/workers/handlers/handler-error-handling.md

 Be cautious with `try/except` blocks in your handler function.
 Avoid suppressing errors unintentionally.
 You should either return the error for a graceful failure or raise it to flag the job as `FAILED`.

 :::

+One design pattern to consider, is to [Refresh your Worker](/serverless/workers/handlers/handler-additional-controls#refresh-worker) when an error occurs.